Critics take aim at President Trump's call for Russia to rejoin G7

 The tweets were in part a response to criticism from French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau on Thursday who said the president's recent moves pulling the U.S. from the Iran nuclear deal and implementing new trade tariffs have isolated the U.S. on the world stage.

+Sen. John McCain, R-Ariz., soon issued a scathing statement against the president's Russia comments, saying Vladimir Putin has only continued "assaulting democratic institutions all over the world" since the invasion of Crimea.

+"The President has inexplicably shown our adversaries the deference and esteem that should be reserved for our closest allies," McCain said in a written statement.
+"Those nations that share our values and have sacrificed alongside us for decades are being treated with contempt.
+This is the antithesis of so-called 'principled realism' and a sure path to diminishing America's leadership in the world."

-Rep. Eliot Engel, the Democratic ranking member of the House Committee on Foreign Affairs, said Trump's invitation to Russia fits into a broader pattern of the president cozying up to President Vladimir Putin.
+Rep. Eliot Engel, the Democratic ranking member of the House Committee on Foreign Affairs, suggested Trump's invitation to Russia fits into a broader pattern of the president cozying up to President Vladimir Putin.

 "The United States helped establish and lead the G7 in pursuit of a peaceful and prosperous world," Engel, D-N.Y., said in a statement.
 "While the other G7 democracies continue to uphold those values, President Trump has isolated the United States, weakened American influence, and alienated our closest allies.
 So it's hardly a surprise he's now looking to the leader he seems to admire most: Vladimir Putin."

-Republican Sen. Jeff Flake, a frequent critic of the president on foreign policy, also tweeted, "No, Russia should not be added to the G-7."
+Arizona Republican Sen. Jeff Flake, another frequent critic of the president on foreign policy, also tweeted, "No, Russia should not be added to the G-7."

+A senior U.K. government source also pushed back with an official reaction Friday afternoon following the president's arrival in Canada, invoking the recent poisoning of Sergei and Yulia Skripal that the U.S. and British officials officially blamed Moscow for earlier this year.

+"We should remind ourselves why the G8 became the G7 - it was after Russia illegally annexed Crimea," the official said.
+"Since then we have seen malign activity from Russia in a whole variety of ways, including on the streets of Salisbury in the UK.
+Before any conversations can take place about Russia rejoining, it needs to change its approach."

 President Trump contended, though, that he has been Russia's "worst nightmare" when it comes to increased sanctions and international pressure and that it would be more productive for Russia to be involved in the meetings between the countries.